Out of Stock

 I think I would consider the 1200, the 1800 drains the battery quick at the high setting.
 Overall it's a nice light but could be better for the price.
 One major dislike is that it can easily be switched on by accident, the switch has a light touch and is not protected.
 It's a must to disconnect the battery when transporting.

-I never thought I'd be going full speed on a mtn bike trail in the middle of the night before.
-This allows you to do just that.
-On it's full setting its like daylight.
-Very light on your head too because of the external battery pack, I was surprised.
-The extension in the battery cord makes it very easy to throw it in your backpack.
+It is amazingly light on your head because the battery pack is stored either on your bike frame or easily into a backpack.
+The extension in the battery cord makes it simple.
 They battery life is pretty nice also (pretty accurate to the times listed in the description).
 I went on a midnight ski tour last winter and was a little worried about the battery life because it was 0 degrees F when we were skinning up.
 However it didn't seem to phase it.
 Stayed bright for the whole ski.

 I highly recommend this light! you can really do anything with it.